ankane/ahoy/README.md

 end
 ```

 When a visitor places an order, the `visit_id` column is automatically set.

-Magic!
+:tada: Magic!

 To see where your orders are coming from, use: